-Moumita Das mentioned in her book, “Chamomile: Medicinal, Biochemical and Agricultural Aspects”, that Chamomile's nutrients bind to estrogen receptors.
-They either act as estrogen and cause relaxation of the body or inhibit excessive estrogen functions and balance the ratio between estrogen and progesterone.
+Moumita Das mentioned in her book, “Chamomile: Medicinal, Biochemical and Agricultural Aspects”, that Chamomile’s nutrients bind to estrogen receptors.
+They either act like estrogen and cause relaxation of the body or inhibit excessive estrogen functions and balance the ratio between estrogen and progesterone.

 One study has gathered results about Valerian herb as an effective means of treating hot flashes in menopause.
 Aside from its sedative property that promotes sleep, your sleeping patterns will be regulated even more.
-Valerian Herb is capable of reducing your hot flashes, which could add on to your sleeping problems.
+Valerian Herb is capable of reducing your hot flashes, which could add to your sleeping problems.

 Other Uses of the Herbs

 Chamomile oils are also used in aromatherapies to promote relaxation.
 Most of the time, chamomile is added to cosmetic products including face or body powders, lotions, essential oils and even shampoos and conditioners.

 Valerian is also used as a treatment for pain.
 As a pain reliever, it does not cause dependency, which is considered to be a good treatment option.

 Chamomile infusion may irritate the eyes.
 Avoid its application near the eyes.
 Also, proper precautions should be done in individuals who are sensitive to both herbs.